 In keeping with the State of Texas’ plan to have state government agencies adopt the texas.gov domain name, the Texas State Library and Archives Commission (TSLAC) now has a new website address.
 Please update your Internet bookmarks to: www.tsl.texas.gov.

-The Texas State Library and Archives Commission (TSLAC) will join the nation in observing the 50th anniversary of President John F. Kennedy’s assassination with a special exhibit that revisits the unforgettable events in Dallas, November 22-24, 1963.
+The Texas State Library and Archives Commission invites the public to observe the 50th anniversary of President John F. Kennedy’s assassination through an exhibit of unique documents and artifacts that capture the unforgettable events in Dallas November 22-24, 1963.

 Texans can now access rare primary source materials related to the history of Native Americans and the West, including Texas.
 Two new databases of digital resources, American Indian Histories and Cultures and The American West, have been added to the statewide resource sharing program known as TexShare by the Texas State Library and Archives Commission.
 Both new electronic resources expand the core menu of TexShare e-content available to Texans via their local libraries.